ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

 - If plan seems to be fine then execute following to `apply` the plan
 > ./provision.sh -a apply -e test -t 1664270851

+### Functions

+- Different .NET application models are used for `AWS Lambda`
+- Within some `AWS Lambda` requierments different kind of APIs and models are required